 With Easter fast approaching my thoughts always turn to the annual celebration meal.
 In our family, a glazed baked ham is traditional but a roast turkey dinner is also a second favourite.
 No matter what the main dish, there’s always the perennial question of what to serve with it.
 What I’ve come to realize is that people love new ideas for side dishes even more than the main, which is always much easier to decide upon.
 Searches for side dishes consistently trend upward on Rock Recipes just before any holiday celebration.

-While Dijon mustard can be a bold flavour accompaniment to the perfect sandwich, when added to the base of this creamy sauce, it takes on much a more subtle, complimentary flavor which does not overpower the fragrant thyme or rich Gouda cheese in this recipe.
-Instead, it provides a unifying flavor note that balances the whole dish.
+While Dijon mustard can be a bold flavour accompaniment to the perfect sandwich, when added to the base of this creamy sauce, it takes on much a more subtle, complimentary flavour which does not overpower the fragrant thyme or rich Gouda cheese in this recipe.
+Instead, it provides a unifying flavour note that balances the whole dish.

 No matter what you’re serving this Easter, this easy to prepare, tempting version of classic Potatoes Dauphinoise is sure to be a delectable accompaniment and have your guests asking for the recipe.